thisdot/starter.dev/starters/graphql-serverless-contentful/README.md

 - Follow the prompts to select the `serverless-framework-apollo-contentful` starter kit and name your new project.
 - `cd` into your project directory and run `npm install`.
-- The kit uses docker for redis caching locally.
-Start up the container with:
+- Docker is used to run redis in the kit.
+Start up the docker container with:

  ```shell
  npm run infrastructure:build